Mesothelioma Gene Therapy

 Many researchers believe that just as faulty genes are the key to cancer formation, modified genes may be the key to cancer treatment.
 Mesothelioma researchers are hopeful that gene therapy will bring us closer to a cure for mesothelioma.

-“Gene therapy” is a broad category that refers to several emerging treatment approaches involving the novel science of genetic modification.
+“Gene therapy” is a broad category that refers to several emerging treatment approaches.
+They involve the novel science of genetic modification.
 It wasn’t until recently in 2017 that the U.S. Food and Drug Administration (FDA) approved a gene-therapy-based cancer treatment for the first time.

-So far, most gene therapies tested for mesothelioma have shown either limited effectiveness or severe side effects and risks of complications.
-For this reason, all types of gene therapy for mesothelioma are experimental and only available through clinical trials.
+Most gene therapies for mesothelioma have shown limited effectiveness.
+Or they caused severe side effects and risks of complications.
+For this reason, all types of gene therapy for mesothelioma are experimental.
+They are only available through clinical trials.

 Inserting Tumor-Suppressing Genes